-You want you engagement photos to look their best, and you want to look you best in them so having a good engagement photographer and preparing for your engagement shoot as best you can will help to get the best engagement photos.
+You want you engagement photos to look their best.
+You want to look your best in them so preparing for your engagement photography shoot as best you can will help to get the best engagement photos.

 What is the purpose of an Engagement Session?